 Alan Weaver

-Waco, TX - Director of Business Department Program

-funded by the U.S. Department of Commerce to assist

-small business persons with

-Covernment Loan and Assistance Programs.
+Waco, TX - Director of Business Department Program funded by the U.S. Department of Commerce to assist small business persons with Government Loan and Assistance Programs.

-"Neither the above speakers nor the sponsoring organizations are representing the government in an official capacity.
+"Necher the abuve speakers nor the sponsoring organizations are representing the povernment in an official capacity.
 The speakers opinions are based on their experiences with government loan programs.
-Representatives from local government offices administering these programs will speak as the seminars when possible and if time allows.
+Representatives from local government offices administering these programs will speak at the seminars when possible and if time allows.
 Due to time constraints and schedule conflicts, not all of the speakers can appear as all workshops.
-However, speakers have been selected for each workshop to assure complete and consistent presentation of seminar materials.
+However, speakers have been selected for each workshop to assure complete and consistent presentation of seminar maternals.